 Although meeting face to face and talking things through with your ex-partner can seem a huge challenge when you are dealing with all the emotions that accompany the end of a relationship, focussing on solutions and the best outcome for the whole family can actually ease the pain of family breakdown.
 Discussing how you feel and what you want for the future can enable you and your ex to have a better understanding of each other’s views and to remain on more amicable terms in the future.
 This is of course particularly important if you have children.

 Everyone knows that a bitter separation or divorce can leave lasting scars, not only for the couple involved but also the children and extended family.
-Whilst dealing with arrangements through the Collaborative process, does not prevent separation being difficult, for many couples it can provide a better way of separating, together.
+Whilst dealing with arrangements through the Collaborative process, does not prevent separation from being difficult, for many couples it can provide a better way of separating, together.